LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="GetRolesList-get-">Roles List (GET)</h4>
  This API retrieves the complete list of created roles with permissions of your app.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/roles-management/roles-list)

 ```java